 A Medication Permit form, signed by a parent or guardian, must be on file in the school Health Office.
-Use of nonprescription medicine must comply with school regulations and will only be given in accordance with the directions on the label.
+Use of non-prescription medicine must comply with school regulations and will only be given in accordance with the directions on the label.
 This includes Tylenol, Advil, cough syrup, cough drops, herbal supplements/treatments and any other over-the-counter medication.
-If a non-prescribed (over the counter) medication needs to be administered on a routine bases, a physician order will be required.
+If a non-prescribed (over the counter) medication needs to be administered on a routine basis, a physician order will be required.
+A student may possess and use a topical, non-aerosol sunscreen product while on Corporation property or at a Corporation sponsored event or activity without being required to have a physician's note or prescription.
 If you have questions call your school Health Office.